IvanMPetrov/IvanMPetrov/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=IvanMPetrov)](https://github.com/anuraghazra/github-readme-stats)

+### Hello there.I'm Ivan from Bulgaria,and i just finished studying Java Advanced and Java OOP at https://softuni.bg/ courses.
+I enjoy solving java problems and i'm eager to learn more languages and frameworks.Currently studying 🌱SPRING.

 <!--
 **IvanMPetrov/IvanMPetrov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.